FuelLabs/fuel-specs/src/abi/argument-encoding.md

 will be encoded as `[encode(variant), encode(value)]`.

-The variant data will be encoded right after the variant tag, without any alignments or padding.
+The variant data will be encoded right after the variant tag, without any alignment or padding.

 An enum has auto-implemented encoding if no custom was found.